EuropaYuki/GhostArmorMod/README.md

 # GhostArmorMod
 ## Description
-GhostArmorMod – **GhostArmorMod** is an original mod developed for Minecraft Forge 1.20.1.
+**GhostArmorMod** is an original mod developed for Minecraft Forge 1.20.1.
-Added ghostly armor that makes you undetectable to hostile mobs in Minecraft!
+It adds ghostly armor that makes you invisible to hostile mobs in Minecraft!

 ## Features
-- Added new items GhostIngot, MoltenGlassIngot, and SmeltedIronIngot!
+- New items: GhostIngot, MoltenGlassIngot, and SmeltedIronIngot
-- Added new armor items GhostHelmet, GhostChestPlate, GhostLeggings, and GhostBoots!
+- New armor pieces: GhostHelmet, GhostChestPlate, GhostLeggings, and GhostBoots
-- If you equip all pieces of armor, you can become transparent like a ghost!
+- Equip the full set of armor to become transparent like a ghost
-- Once you equip all the armor, you can fly through the air like a ghost by pressing the Z key!
+- With the full set equipped, you can fly through the air like a ghost by pressing the **Z key**

 ## Installation

-To install GhostArmorMod, follow these steps:
+To install GhostArmor, follow these steps:

-1. Download the latest mod file from the URL.
+1. Download the latest mod file from the provided URL
-2. Place the downloaded file in your Minecraft `mods` folder.
+2. Place the downloaded file into your Minecraft `mods` folder
-3. Ensure that you have Minecraft version 1.20.1 installed and Forge version 47.4.8 are installed.
+3. Make sure Minecraft 1.20.1 and Forge version 47.4.8 (or later) are installed

 ## Usage

-To use GhostArmorMod, you need to equip all of the following: GhostHelmet, GhostChestPlate, GhostLeggings, and GhostBoots.
-When you equip all of them, you will not be attacked even if you get close to the enemy.
-Also, you can fly in the air like a ghost by pressing the Z key. curseForgeURL
+Equip all of the following: GhostHelmet, GhostChestPlate, GhostLeggings, and GhostBoots.
+When the full set is worn, hostile mobs will not attack you, even at close range.
+You can also fly through the air like a ghost by pressing the **Z key**.

+## Crafting Recipes

+GhostIngot

 ## Contributing
 If you would like to contribute to this project, please follow these steps: